Quillwyrm/LiteMark/README.md

 ![Alt text](/logo.png)
-LiteNotes is a lightweight markdown viewer and developer-notes system for Lite XL.
-It provides a **single dedicated notes panel** capable of:
+A lightweight markdown viewer and developer-notes system for [Lite XL](https://github.com/lite-xl/lite-xl) It provides a **single dedicated notes panel** capable of: